Sternhill Partners

 Series C in 2003

-RLX Technologies, founded in 1999 and headquartered in The Woodlands, Texas, specializes in blade hardware and management technologies.
-The company is known for its Control Tower, a system that offers remote management, monitoring, and control of hardware, operating systems, network services, and various IT resources.
-This technology is designed to streamline management tasks for IT professionals.
-In 2005, RLX Technologies was acquired by Hewlett-Packard Co., marking a significant transition in its business operations.
+RLX Technologies, Inc. is a provider of blade hardware and management technologies, headquartered in The Woodlands, Texas.
+Founded in 1999 as RocketLogix, Inc., the company rebranded to RLX Technologies in 2001.
+It specializes in offering a product known as Control Tower, which enables remote management, monitoring, and control of hardware, operating systems, network services, and various IT resources.
+This technology is designed to streamline management tasks and enhance operational efficiency for its users.
+In 2005, RLX Technologies was acquired by Hewlett-Packard Co.

 RLX Technologies